Advanced search

 4.7 Effects on ability to drive and use machines

-Undesirable effects such as dizziness, drowsiness, fatigue and visual disturbances are possible after taking NSAIDs.
+Undesirable effects such as dizziness, drowsiness, vertigo, insomnia, fatigue, visual disturbances or depression with the use of Naproxen.
 If affected, patients should not drive or operate machinery.

 4.8 Undesirable effects

 Blood and lymphatic system disorders: Naproxen decreases platelet aggregation and prolongs the bleeding time.
-Thrombocytopenia, agranulocytosis, granulocytopenia, neutropenia, aplastic anaemia and haemolytic anaemia may occur rarely.
+Thrombocytopenia, agranulocytosis, granulocytopenia, neutropenia, aplastic anaemia, leucopenia and haemolytic anaemia may occur rarely.
 Eosinophilia can occur rarely.

 Immune system disorders: Anaphylactoid reaction and pyrexia are side effects of naproxen.
 Anaphylactic shock and rhinitis are side effects of NSAIDs including naproxen.
 Other hypersensitivity reactions have been reported following treatment with NSAIDs.
 These may consist of (a) non specific allergic reactions and anaphylaxis, (b) respiratory tract reactivity comprising asthma, aggravated asthma, bronchospasm, eosinophilic pneumonia, or dyspnoea or (c) assorted skin disorders, including rashes of various types, pruritus, urticaria, purpura, angioedema and, more rarely, exfoliative and bullous dermatoses (including epidermal necrolysis and erythema multiforme).

-Nervous system disorders: optic neuritis headaches, paraesthesia, reports of aseptic meningitis (especially in patients with existing auto-immune disorders, such as systemic lupus erythematosus, mixed connective tissue disease), with symptoms such as stiff neck, headache, nausea, vomiting, fever or disorientation (See section 4.4), dizziness, and drowsiness, inability to concentrate and cognitive dysfunction have been reported.
+Nervous system disorders: retrobulbar optic neuritis, inability to concentrate and cognitive dysfunction have been reported headaches, paraesthesia, reports of aseptic meningitis (especially in patients with existing auto-immune disorders, such as systemic lupus erythematosus, mixed connective tissue disease), with symptoms such as stiff neck, headache, nausea, vomiting, fever or disorientation (See section 4.4), dizziness, lightheadedness and drowsiness, inability to concentrate and cognitive dysfunction have been reported.
 Peripheral neuropathy has been reported with the use of naproxen.

-Eye disorders: Visual disturbances such as blurred vision, Papilloedema can occur as a rare side effect of naproxen.
+Eye disorders: Visual disturbances such as blurred vision, papillitis and papilloedema can occur as a rare side effect of naproxen.
 There is a potential for corneal opacity to occur rarely.

 Ear and labyrinth disorders: Tinnitus, vertigo, and hearing impairment